seqeralabs/nf-training-intro/docs/part2-bash.md

 This is where Nextflow comes in to save the day.
 Nextflow is designed to address these limitations by enabling scalable and reproducible scientific workflows.
 It allows you to write pipelines that are portable across multiple execution environments to ensure consistent results.
 Nextflow also simplifies complex data-driven processes to automate and execute tasks in parallel.

 Let's see how, proceed to the next part: [Part 3.
 Critter classification with Nextflow](part3-nextflow.md).

+## Quiz

+You should see that running the Bash script produces the composite collage file `collage_all.png` with a single command!

+Try to answer the following questions for yourself:

+- Is this an improvement compared to the previous exercise?
+- If this was a more time-consuming task where each image took 10 minutes to classify and there is a power failure at GitPod HQ, would we be able to resume the sequence of commands?
+- How well will this scale to 1000s of images?
+- What would happen if you copied this script to a different computer where the software hasn't already been installed?

+- This is clearly a little more reproducible because we are removing some human involvement.
+But what if someone in the host environment changes what the `classify.py` command does?

+- What if there were 1000 images?
+Would you be happy following the above steps for all of them?
+- Even if you did, are you confident you would get the commands right if you had to type them out 100 times again?
+- How annoyed would you be if you had lost your place half way through and had to start again?

+## Summary

+After classifying a few images one by one, you will notice a couple of things.
+First, it can be quite tedious to type out or copy-paste the command repeatedly for multiple images.
+Secondly, this method does not scale well if we have hundreds or thousands of images to classify.
+Imagine having to run each image through the command-line individually - it would be incredibly time-consuming and inefficient.

+In the next section of the workshop: [Part 2: Critter classification with Bash scripting](part2-bash.md), we will instead encapsulate these commands into a Bash script.
+This will not only simplify the process of classifying multiple images but also sets the stage for understanding the power of automation and scalability — key features that Nextflow enhances in more complex workflows.